NafisRayan/ST-PublicChat/README.md

 - **Username**: Enter your desired username in the provided text input field.
 - **Sending Messages**: Type your message in the 'Type your message here' input box and click 'Send Message' to post it to the chatroom.
 - **Viewing Messages**: The chatroom displays messages along with usernames and timestamps.
 Messages are shown in descending order, with the most recent messages appearing first.

+## Using the News Scraping Feature
+Within the chatroom interface, you'll find a button labeled 'Manage News'.
+Clicking this button will toggle the display of the latest news articles.
+If the feature is turned on, you'll see the most recent news articles below the chatroom.
+Clicking the button again will turn off this feature, hiding the news articles until you enable it once more.

 ## Database
 The application uses SQLite for storing messages.
 The database (chat.db) and a file (last_clear.txt) for tracking the last clear time are automatically created and managed by the application.
 The database is cleared every 10 minutes to keep the chatroom fresh, ensuring that the conversation remains relevant and uncluttered.